 Traditional weavers have often created floral motifs or elaborate, decorative patterns, but Anni Albers focused on abstract visuals, organic shapes, and geometric forms.
 Her approach was revolutionary for the time and spurred a reexamination of textiles as an art form—in both their functional and decorative forms.
 Her use of straight lines and solid colors placed emphasis upon the importance of color usage and demonstrated that simple forms and shapes could be as expressive as an intricate design.

 Our design team has created several new Core Essentials that draw direct inspiration from Anni Albers’ design thinking and best-known woven textiles.
 The Easy Dress (available in sleeveless and cap-sleeve versions) and the Crop Tee feature an Albers-inspired stripe motif.
-Other new introductions include The Tee (available in v-neck and crew neck) and The Everyday Tunic and Dress, with a side vent.
+Other new introductions include The Everyday Tunic and Dress, with a side vent.
 All of the garments are designed for easy summer wear and made with our signature 100% organic medium-weight cotton jersey.

 View our updated Collection for a look at the new garments, inspired by the life and work of Anni Albers.